If you are looking for the best things to do in Reykjavik, you have come to the right place!

 Reykjavik is a blossoming city destination with many unique things to do.
 Tourism to Iceland has exploded in recent years, partly from its exposure in films and television and partly from word of mouth.

 To put it plainly, everyone who visits this awe-inspiring island cannot contain how much they love it!
 It’s fast filling the number one spot on many travelers’ bucket lists.

-Whether you’re looking to connect with Viking culture, or on a venture to see majestic landscapes and natural wonders, Reykjavik offers something for you.
+Whether you’re looking to connect with Viking culture or on a venture to see majestic landscapes and natural wonders, Reykjavik offers something for you.

-It has a vibrant cultural scene with a plethora of exciting adventure tours, thriving nightlife, world-class restaurants, art galleries, museums, shops etc. to explore throughout your stay.
+It has a vibrant cultural scene with a plethora of exciting adventure tours, thriving nightlife, world-class restaurants, art galleries, museums, shops, etc. to explore throughout your stay.

-While Iceland’s capital city is known to be a terrific base from which to immerse yourself in some of the island’s breathtaking wonders, such as the famous Blue Lagoon geothermic spa, or to watch The Northern Lights, fewer people know of some of the more unique things to do.
+While Iceland’s capital city is known to be a terrific base from which to immerse yourself in some of the island’s breathtaking wonders, such as the famous Blue Lagoon geothermic spa, or to watch the Northern Lights, fewer people know of some of the more unique things to do.

 These things are no less entertaining and certainly worth a visit!
 Here are unique things to do in Reykjavik, Iceland.

-The Phallological Museum
+Visit the Phallological Museum

 The Phallological Museum is unquestionably one of the weirdest (and oddly amusing) unique things to do in Reykjavik.
 The collection began as a passion project by Sigurdur Hjartarson who started collecting specimens of animal penises as a kid.

-The museum is interesting, funny and maybe a bit gross.
+The museum is interesting, funny, and maybe a bit gross, but definitely one of the best Reykjavik attractions.
 It’s both a nod to science and to humor.
-Open from 10am to 6pm a visit to the museum costs about 1700 ISK.
+Open from 10 am to 6 pm a visit to the museum costs about 1700 ISK.

 Find Street Art